kevvurs/boomerang/README.md

-# RUSH
+# BOOMERANG
-This project will use Spring Framework, Gradle, and MySQL.
-The goal is to make a simple but extensible server-side deployable.
-It should contain at least one default API for demo.
+This is a Java 8 webapp managed with Gradle.
+The goal is to make a simple but extensible server-side quasi OS.

+Intended for Google App Engine, Flexible Environment.

 _from kevin_